-The programme is designed specifically to provide students with the ability to work and research, with increased independence, through exposure to theories, models and approaches to management and leadership.
+The degree in Management and Leadership is designed specifically to provide students with the ability to work and research, with increased independence, through exposure to theories, models and approaches to management and leadership.
 Students will also be exposed to knowledge of how to shape solutions and strategies for particular management and leadership scenarios and, to think in a creative manner in order to develop creative and nuanced solutions and outcomes to given issues and problems.
 The modules contained within this programme use a wide range of teaching and learning approaches.

 Lectures are supplemented by group discussions and group problem solving exercises in order to consolidate learning and apply theory in to a range of simulated business environments.